Alec-Keeler/brain_orama_mk2/README.md

 After creating a card or cards for your deck, or finding a deck you're interested in, you can study its cards from the deck's show page.
 When you click on a card button, you're brought to a page displaying the card's question.
 When you're ready, a button will allow you to reveal the answer.
 You can then hide the answer again if you wish.

 This was accomplished by adding a key/value pair to the page's state to keep track of a boolean indicating if the answer should be hidden or revealed.
-Then a simply JavaScript boolean statement is used to determine if the element containing the answer should be displayed or not:
+Then a simple JavaScript boolean statement is used to determine if the element containing the answer should be displayed or not:

 ``<div className='card-show-answer-div'>{this.state.showAnswer && (<div className='card-show-answer animated flipInX'>{this.props.card.answer}</div>)}</div>``